Kleine–Levin syndrome: History

 In 1815, there was a report of a young man who showed excessive appetite and prolonged sleep after experiencing a fever; this may have been an early description of the condition.
 Another case with similar symptoms was described by Brierre de Boismont in 1862.

 Five patients with symptoms of persistent sleepiness were described in detail in 1925 by Willi Kleine, a neurologist from Frankfurt.
 This report was followed four years later by details of a similar case by New York-based psychiatrist Max Levin.
 In 1935, Levin published information about several more cases, including one described by Kleine.
-Levin noted that some patients displayed an intense appetite in addition to their persistent tiredness.
+Levin noted that some patients displayed an intense appetite and persistent tiredness.
 MacDonald Critchley, who first wrote about the condition in 1942, described 11 cases he had examined and reviewed 15 other published cases in a 1962 publication.
 In the report, which included patients he had examined in the Royal Navy during World War II, he observed that irritability and depersonalization often occurred while patients were awake.
 He named the condition Kleine–Levin syndrome and noted four common traits: hypersexuality, adolescent onset, spontaneous resolution, and compulsive eating.
-He believed that the condition only affected males, but later studies showed some female patients.
+He believed the condition only affected males, but later studies showed some female patients.
 In the 1970s, several psychoanalytic and psychodynamic explanations for the condition were proposed.
 In 1980, a Hawaiian–Caucasian family was found in which nine family members had the condition.

-Diagnostic criteria for KLS was established by Schmidt in 1990, and the International Classification of Sleep Disorders further refined them.
+Diagnostic criteria for KLS were established by Schmidt in 1990, and the International Classification of Sleep Disorders further refined them.
 KLS is classified as a sleep disorder, specifically one of recurrent hypersomnia.
 Before 2005, hyperphagia and hypersexuality were thought to occur in all cases.
 That was changed with the guidelines published that year, which noted that they did not always occur.